 The most critical factor in determining the best time for surgery is whether you have healthy skin that supports your desired outcome.
 Your surgeon will want to make sure the skin is in the best possible condition.

 Healthy skin can be achieved through various treatments, including laser resurfacing, microdermabrasion, chemical peels, and skin-tightening procedures.
+Non-surgical treatments can also be effective options for those with mild to moderate aging signs or for individuals who are not ready for surgery.

 A general guideline for the best age to consider surgery is between 40-70 years old.
 However, this can vary depending on your expectations and whether you’re ready to dedicate the necessary time required for recovery.